verlok/blog-11ty/content/blog/check-if-element-still-inside-viewport-after-given-time/index.md

 For more information about how to create LazyLoad using `IntersectionObserver`, see [Intersection Observer and Lazy Load of elements](./using-intersection-observers-to-create-vanilla-lazyload).

 Is there something you would have done differently, or do you agree with what I did here?
-Please let me know in the comments!
+Please [reach out](/contact/) and let me know!

 If you want to show some love to LazyLoad, [star it on GitHub](https://github.com/verlok/vanilla-lazyload)! ⭐